C-Gibson20/Embedded-Systems-Synthesiser/doc/implementation/modules.md

 Iterates over all voice slots and generates one output sample to be put into the sample buffer.
 The function performs four stages.

-*Voice mixing.* For each active voice slot it advances the ADSR envelope state machine, accumulates the phase, generates the waveform sample, applies volume scaling, gain normalisation, and envelope modulation, and sums the result into a signed mixer accumulator.
+1. Voice mixing: For each active voice slot it advances the ADSR envelope state machine, accumulates the phase, generates the waveform sample, applies volume scaling, gain normalisation, and envelope modulation, and sums the result into a signed mixer accumulator.

-*Automatic gain control.* If more than one voice is active, the mixed output is divided by the number of active voices using a precomputed reciprocal table to avoid runtime division.
+2. Automatic gain control: If more than one voice is active, the mixed output is divided by the number of active voices using a precomputed reciprocal table to avoid runtime division.

-*Biquad filtering.* A second-order Butterworth low-pass filter is applied as audio post-processing using the current instrument's coefficients in Q1.14 fixed-point arithmetic.
+3. Biquad filtering: A second-order Butterworth low-pass filter is applied as audio post-processing using the current instrument's coefficients in Q1.14 fixed-point arithmetic.

-*Output clamping.* The filtered output is centred at 128 and clamped to the 0–255 range to prevent overflow.
+4. Output clamping: The filtered output is centred at 128 and clamped to the 0–255 range to prevent overflow.

 <br>